phinjensen/phinjensen.com/content/blog/2024/wrong-map-of-europe.md

 - The Tyrrhenian Sea is listed as the "[Tyrion Sea](https://gameofthrones.fandom.com/wiki/Tyrion_Lannister)"[^4]
 - The Ionian Sea is listed as the "Ionic Sea"[^4]
 - The Balearic Sea is listed as the "[Baelish Sea](https://gameofthrones.fandom.com/wiki/Petyr_Baelish)"[^5]
+- The North Sea and the Barents Sea are swapped[^11]

 ### B3